letheanVPN/lthn-app-vpn/README.md

 Please edit configs because examples will not work for you.
 You have to prepare at least SDP with your own services!

+## WARNING: Runs as root
+By default, the script uses `root` as the run as group/user.
+This is a large security risk and should never be used in production!

 ## Usage

 ## Directories